RajabDildar/blog-agent/README.md

 ### `schemas/`

-Contains the application's data structures.
+Contains the data structures used throughout the application.

 `models.py` contains the Pydantic models used by the agent, including: